(Book 1: Lights, Captura, Action)

 ‘What?
 Umm, we don’t really have a lot of time…’

-‘Well, Mister Outside Knowledge, who’s going to do your job at the office?
-She never said anything about giving us any leave!’
-Ravi jerked his thumb towards the exit, where Ms. Dixit had been standing.
+‘Well, Mister Outside Knowledge, who’s going to do your job?
+She never mentioned anything about giving us any leave!’
+Ravi jerked his thumb toward the exit, where Ms. Dixit had been standing a moment ago.

 ‘Well, no, but isn’t that implied?’